quynhneo/detm-arxiv/README.md

 ```
 python scripts/data_undebates.py
 ```
 This will take about 30 minutes for hep-ph category (150,000 abstracts) on a laptop.
+The output will be save in `script/split_paragraph_True`
 ## Run Dynamic Embedded Topic Modeling

 ```